-Provide for adequate land to accommodate market demands for new 2020 Walts Land Communication Plants development projected for the City, including residential, commercial and industrial uses.
+Provide for adequate amounts of land to accommodate market demands for new development projected for the City, including residential, commercial and industrial activities.

-- Ensure connectivity between new development and existing development by means of both roads and bicycle and pedestrian facilities. - Make more efficient use of existing and planned public facilities and services. - Ensure that growth pays for itself by establishing development impact analysis and compensation policies and procedures. - Preserve the unique character of the City and extend the traditional street patterns and the scale, quality and design of the existing community into new development within the municipal planning boundaries that result from future annexations. - Preserve natural resources and reserve land for greenbelts and other passive and active open space and recreational purposes.
-To provide the maximum aesthetic and recreational benefits for present and future Walterboro residents and visitors, to the extent feasible, open spaces should be linked.
+- Ensure that new development is connected to existing development and to other new development by means of both roads and bicycle and pedestrian facilities. - Make more efficient use of existing and planned public facilities and services. - Ensure that growth pays for itself by establishing development impact analysis and compensation policies and procedures. - Preserve the unique character of the City and extend the traditional street patterns and the scale, quality and design of the existing community into new development within present and future municipal planning boundaries that result from future annexations. - Preserve natural resources and reserve land for greenbelts and other passive and active open space and recreational purposes.
+To provide the maximum aesthetic and recreational benefits for present and future Walterboro residents and visitors, to the extent feasible open spaces should be linked.
 In new developments, the integration of open spaces with sidewalks, walking and bicycle trails, natural waterways and wetlands and other open space will be rewarded by means of zoning incentives such as density and set-back enhancements.